Death Eater: Bellatrix Lestrange

 Bellatrix Lestrange is the aunt of Draco Malfoy and Nymphadora Tonks.
 She is introduced in Harry Potter and the Order of the Phoenix.
 She is the most faithful member of Voldemort's inner circle.
-She is described as being highly attractive yet emaciated due to her time in Azkaban.
+She is described as being highly attractive yet emaciated due to her time in Azkaban, for which she was sentenced for the torture and permanent incapacitation of Neville Longbottom's parents.
+She escaped Azkaban and reunites with Voldemort.
+With Lucius, she kills Sirius Black with the Killing Curse.
+Then she forces Draco to kill Dumbledore.
+She then meets with Harry, Hermione and Ron after the Death Eaters captured them.
+After they escaped, Dobby is seen stabbed by Bellatrix's dagger for betraying Lucius.
+Bellatrix is later slaughtered by Molly Weasley after attempting to kill Ginny Weasley.
 Bellatrix is portrayed as paranoid, insane, sadistic, and fanatically devoted to Voldemort, seeing service to him as the noblest duty for any true wizard or witch.

 Draco Malfoy

 Draco Malfoy is the pure-blooded son of Lucius and Narcissa Malfoy.
 He was a notorious bully to Harry Potter and his friends throughout the series.
 Draco becomes a Death Eater in his sixth year at Hogwarts and is assigned to kill Dumbledore.
 However, he fails and Dumbledore is ultimately killed by Snape.
 Draco, like his family, is part of Slytherin house.
 Draco repaired a vanishing cabinet to let the Death Eaters in from the inside.

 In the Cursed Child, Malfoy was married to Astoria Greengrass, and has a child named Scorpius, one of the two main protagonists in the eighth Harry Potter book, and best friends with Albus Severus Potter.

 He is portrayed by Tom Felton in all of the films and by Tom Stephens in the Cursed Child.